supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Cache-Memory/Direct Mapped Cache.md

 \text{Block Number} = \left\lfloor \,  \frac{\text{Byte Number}}{\text{Block size}}  \, \right\rfloor
 $$

-The address of the first byte in a block is the block address,
+The address a block (also the address of the first byte in a block) is,
 $$
 \text{Block address} = \text{Block number} \ast \text{Block size}
 $$